 Later, while working as a legal secretary full time, she earned paralegal certification, her bachelor’s degree in psychology, as well as a master’s degree in liberal studies.
 For more than 20 years, Terry worked as a paralegal at mid-size to small law firms until her position at White & Williams LLP with her mentor, Michael J. Plevyak, Esq., where she learned from the inside the workings of a large, metropolitan law firm.

 As an only child, she served as her parents’ primary caregiver during the final years of their lives.
 It was with their help that she was able to complete law school while maintaining a full work schedule, and it is to their memory that she dedicates her legal practice.

-Terry is a member of the Chester County Bar Association and the Pennsylvania Bar Association.
-She is admitted to practice in Pennsylvania, before the United States Court of Appeals for the Third Circuit, before the U.S. District Court for the Eastern District of Pennsylvania, the U.S. Bankruptcy Court Eastern District of Pennsylvania, and the Supreme Court of the United States.
+Admitted to practice in Pennsylvania, before the United States Court of Appeals for the Third Circuit, before the U.S. District Court for the Eastern District of Pennsylvania, the U.S. Bankruptcy Court Eastern District of Pennsylvania, and the Supreme Court of the United States.